akugbeunity/Dental-Department-General-Hospital-Gembu/README.md

 a)	Promote early and preventive care: implements preventive oral health campaigns(outreach) as most patients only come to the clinic when their conditions is severe.

-b)	Cavity, calculus, periodontitis, gingivitis dominates more across all age group, oral health education which focuses more diets and hygiene education should be promoted.
+b)	Cavity, calculus, periodontitis and gingivitis dominates more across all age group, oral health education which focuses more diets and hygiene education should be promoted.

 c)	Strengthen follow-up system: Follow up visit were mostly linked to infectious cases (Ludwig angina, abscess) and jaw fracture, most patients rarely return.
 Create patient recall to encourage checkup and preventive care.

-d)	Diversify treatment beyond extraction: Extraction top the treatment type due financial barriers and lack of equipment to perform other form of treatment (RCT, crown and bridge, veneers, braces), therefore local conservative treatment should be promoted thereby reducing long term tooth loss and denture dependence.
+d)	Diversify treatment beyond extraction: Extraction top the treatment type due financial barriers and lack of equipment to perform other form of treatment (RCT, crown and bridge,     veneers, braces) therefore local conservative treatment should be promoted thereby reducing long term tooth loss and denture dependence.

 2. Affordability and access

-a)	Most Patient bargain price and care cost are unstable.
-Standardize pricing by introducing tiered service packages.
+a)	Most Patient bargain price and care cost are unstable, standardize pricing by introducing tiered service packages.

 b)	Advocate for NGO support for high-cost treatment like Ludwig angina, full denture construction and jaw fracture.